espressif/esp-jumpstart/docs/en/rst/networkconfig.rst

 module when no configuration is found, and if a configuration is available, then starts the Wi-Fi station interface.

-Additionally, the unified provisioning module also needs to know the state transitions of the Wi-Fi interface.
+The unified provisioning module also needs to know the state transitions of the Wi-Fi interface.
 Hence an additional call needs to be made from the event handler for taking care of this:

 .. code:: c